Jimena92/Jimena92/README.md

 ## About me 🌙

-- 🧠💻 Mind curious about technology and culture.
+- 🧠💻 Curious mind about technology and culture.
 - 👩🏻‍💻📝 Autodidact.
 - 🎮🎞 Gamer and cinephile.
 - 📚✏️ I like books and writing.